 Preserved White Roses instead of Gardenias (one of the most unexpected affordable wedding flowers alternative)

 You didn’t see this coming, did you?
 Well, here we are.

-Preserved white roses are pretty manipulated to look fully bloomed, and they are almost the same shade of white with gardenias, making them a great affordable alternative!
+Preserved white roses are pretty manipulated to look fully bloomed, and they are almost the same shade of white as gardenias, making them a great affordable alternative!

-Add these bad boys to your wedding bouquet, and they will give off that “gardenia” feels without breaking the bank!
-Also, this is a more “manageable” DIY project that you can take on since it is preserved and no need to worry about processing or water sources.
+Add these bad boys to your wedding bouquet, and they will give off that “gardenia” feeling without breaking the bank!
+Also, this is a more “manageable” DIY project that you can take on since it is preserved, and no need to worry about processing or water sources.

 You will, however, need to learn to wire them through.
 So they can “sit” still in your bouquet.
 Preserved flowers are very light, and you want to ensure that they are secure as you include them as part of your wedding bouquet.

 Calla lilies are vibrant and dramatic.
-An alternative for mini calla lilies are tulips which look equally appealing and stunning.
+An alternative for mini calla lilies is tulips which look equally appealing and stunning.